Introduction

 • The following tutorials are worked examples that present a problem in words, then formulate it in mathematics, and then solve it in JuMP.
 This usually involves some sort of visualization of the solution.
 Start here if you are new to JuMP.

-• The Tips and tricks tutorial contains a number of helpful reformulations and tricks you can use when modeling conic programs.
+• The Modeling with cones tutorial contains a number of helpful reformulations and tricks you can use when modeling conic programs.
 Look here if you are stuck trying to formulate a problem as a conic program.

 • The remaining tutorials are less verbose and styled in the form of short code examples.
 These tutorials have less explanation, but may contain useful code snippets, particularly if they are similar to a problem you are trying to solve.